boltops-tools/terraspace-docs/_docs/install/standalone/details/uninstall.md

 order: 4
 ---

 Some packager managers will not clean up the installed files completely.
+The apt-get and yum package manager generally cleans up everything.
+Homebrew doesn't seem to clean up currently though.

 To fully clean up and uninstall terraspace.
-First run the package manger uninstall command and then clean up with:
+First, run the package manger uninstall command and then clean up with:

     rm -rf /opt/terraspace

-If you have installed terraspace wrappers in `/usr/local/bin`, you can remove those wrappers with this command:
+Then remove the terraspace wrappers in `/usr/local/bin`.
+You can remove them with this command:

     grep -l /opt/terraspace /usr/local/bin/* | xargs rm -f

-Note: The apt-get package manager cleans up everything and you don't have to run these extra steps.